latolukasz/beeorm-doc/docs/guide/mysql_indexes.md

   UNIQUE KEY `model` (`Name`, `Color`, `Size`),
 ```

-## One field in many indexes
+## One Field in Many Indexes

-If you need to add single field in more than one index separate names with comma:
+If you need to add a single field to multiple indexes, you can do so by separating the index names with a comma in the BeeORM tag.
+For example:

 ```go{5-6}
 type PersonEntity struct {